maksim789456/RepoBomboclat/README.md

 Adding play [meme "Rich!
 Millionaire!
 Bomboclat!"](https://www.instagram.com/reel/C8lCplopVgE/) sound for extraction point

-By default it's playing only at last extraction point and if surplus (extra money) more **30k$**, but you can change it at config
+By default, it's playing at all extraction point and if surplus (extra money) more **10k$**, but you can change it at config

 ## Configuration
 - **Enabled**: Enabling playing sound at extraction points